-Number of shares Approximately directly and percentage of Name of director Nature of interest beneficially held shareholdings Mr. Lee Chun Wai Beneficial owner 13,879,000 21.69%
+Name of director Nature of interest Number of shares directly and beneficially held Approximately percentage of shareholdings Mr. Lee Chun Wai Beneficial owner 13,879,000 15.49%

-During the year ended 31 December 2022, there were no debt securities issued by the Group at any time.
+During the year ended 31 December 2023, there were no debt securities issued by the Group at any time.

-Save as disclosed herein, as at 31 December 2022, none of the Directors or chief executive of the Company or their associates had any interests and short positions in any shares, underlying shares or debentures of the Company or any associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which each of them has taken or deemed to have taken under the provisions of the SFO); or which were required, pursuant to section 352 of the SFO, to be entered into the register referred to therein; or which were required, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, to be notified to the Company and the Stock Exchange.
+Save as disclosed herein, as at 31 December 2023, none of the Directors or chief executive of the Company or their associates had any interests and short positions in any shares, underlying shares or debentures of the Company or any associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which each of them has taken or deemed to have taken under the provisions of the SFO); or which were required, pursuant to section 352 of the SFO, to be entered into the register referred to therein; or which were required, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, to be notified to the Company and the Stock Exchange.